 Multiple businesses under a company vs new company for a new business?

-Should you setup another company for a new business?
+One of the popular ones is "should I setup another company for a new business?"

 While many companies are setup with multiple businesses operating under their structure, below are some factors to consider before making the decision to bundle one or more businesses under a single company or setup a new company for a new business.